socketio/socket.io-website/src/pages/get-started/basic-crud-application.md

 - `index.ts`: the entrypoint of the server which creates the components and initializes the application
 - `app.ts`: the application itself, where the Socket.IO server is created, and the handlers are registered
-- `events.ts`: the types of each event exchanged between the server and the client (this is the only file that is specific to TypeScript users)
 - `todo.handlers.ts`: the handlers of the operations on the Todo entities
 - `todo.repository.ts`: the repository for persisting/retrieving the Todo entities from the database
 - `util.ts`: some common utility methods that are used in the project